-For many students, going back to school this fall may be a constantly changing landscape with many unknowns.
+For many students, going back to school to this fall may be a constantly changing landscape with many unknowns.
 While you might find yourself pivoting from in-person to online classes or vice versa during the first weeks or months of the 2020-2021 school year, you can still set yourself up for success.
 Here are some ways to prepare for “back-to-school,” no matter what your situation holds.

 1. Set up Your Learning Space

-Whether it’s a dorm room on a college campus—or your bedroom at your parents’ house—setting up your room for online learning and effective studying is critical.
+Whether it’s a dorm room on a college campus—or your bedroom at your parents’ house---setting up your room for online learning and effective studying is critical.
 Experts suggest setting up a designated area of your room devoted only to studying, having proper lighting that isn’t too bright or too dim, eliminating noise and distractions with noise-canceling headphones, and stocking your learning space with not only school supplies but healthy snacks.